ATTENTION: IMPORTANT CHANGES TO THE WAIVER CRITERIA AND INSURANCE POLICY:

 F-1 Medical Insurance Waiver Requests

 - Students covered fully by other plans may request an insurance waiver.
-For waivers for Spring 2014, please complete the Spring 2014 Insurance Waiver Request Form (PDF).
+For waivers for Summer 2014, please complete the Summer 2014 Insurance Waiver Request Form (PDF).

 - Waiver requests are only valid for one semester and must comply with strict timeframe and guidelines.